MDIL-SNU/SevenNet/README.md

 # SevenNet

 SevenNet (Scalable EquiVariance Enabled Neural Network) is a graph neural network (GNN) interatomic potential package that supports parallel molecular dynamics simulations with [`LAMMPS`](https://lammps.org).
-Its underlying GNN model is based on [`nequip`](https://github.com/mir-group/nequip).
+Its underlying GNN model is based on [`NequIP`](https://github.com/mir-group/nequip).

-The installation and usage of SevenNet are split into two parts: training + command-line interface + ASE calculator (handled by Python) and molecular dynamics (handled by [`LAMMPS`](https://lammps.org)).

 > [!CAUTION]
 > SevenNet+LAMMPS parallel after the commit id of `14851ef (v0.9.3 ~ 0.9.5)` has a serious bug.